junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 There is the sound of metal cutting through flesh, and then something heavy falls to the ground.

-One set of footsteps head back, stepping on the ground that's now wetter and muddier than before.
+One set of footsteps heads back, stepping on the ground that's now wetter and muddier than before.

 Bobby shakes his head hard.
 "Cas, you stupid love-blind idjit."